leilaouahrani/Bi-LstmPG/README.md

 # Bi-LstmPG : Bi-Lstm Neural Network for Paraphrase Generation
 Encoder Decoder For Paraphrase Generation This work is supported by the Ministry of Higher Education and Scientific Research in Algeria (Project C00L07UN100120180002)

-Conception & Supervision : L. Ouahrani & D. Bennouar / Collaborateurs : O. Hamel & S. Lamari
+Conception & Supervision : L. Ouahrani & D. Bennouar / Contributors : O. Hamel & S. Lamari

 This code is used to train an Bi LSTM neural network with pre-trained word embedding allowing the generation of paraphrases.